LucasDelfino92/morrowindsharp/main.md

 Gives you the option of speeding through the character generation process, and optionally slows down the flow of time in-game.

-> ℹ️ Do note this mod is incompatible with Unofficial Morrowind Official Plugins Merged, but it is listed here for those who don't use UMOPP.
+> ⚠️  This mod is not compatible with Unofficial Morrowind Official Plugins Merged, but it is listed here for those who don't use UMOPP.

 ## [**Pass the Time**](https://www.nexusmods.com/morrowind/mods/48217)